Coronavirus death toll climbs in Virginia

 Northam also stated that the coronavirus outbreak has led to a "new normal" that is likely to last months, not weeks, as we have not seen a peak in COVID-19 cases.

-According to Health Department officials, there are 300+ confirmed cases in Virginia.
-The highest concentration of cases is in Fairfax County – where 20% of the cases have been confirmed.
+The highest concentration of cases is in Fairfax County – where 20% of the positive cases have originated.

 Here are the latest developments on the coronavirus cases in the Commonwealth of Virginia: